 It is the responsibility of the parents to seek treatment for injuries occurred after school hours (e.g. sports training).
 These injuries are usually covered by the sports associations' licences.
 The school´s insurance does not cover the expenses if the injury occurred outside school time.

-If the services of a private GP are required because of an injury which occurred at school, parents should pay the doctor's bill first and then claim compensation from insurance company Fennia.
-Please refer to these instructions as to how to claim compensation from Fennia.
-Instructions in Finnish on the right column of this page.
+If the services of a private GP are required because of an injury which occurred at school, parents should pay the doctor's bill first and then claim compensation from insurance company IF.
+Please refer to these instructions as to how to claim compensation from IF.
+Instructions can also be found in Finnish.

 OIS students are mainly treated at Dentopolis in Kontinkangas, address Aapistie 3.
 The telephone number for appointments is (08) 5584 6430.
 Students are invited to dental check-up in grade 1, 5 and 8.
 Newly arrived families with children in other classes than these should make the first dental appointment themselves.
 The frequency of further check-ups depends on each students’ individual dental health plan.